This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 The Wooden Shoe Tulip Farm is near Woodburn, Oregon, and hosts TulipFest from late March to early May.
 The best bloom is expected the second week of April.
-Check their website for updates about COVID-19 closures – their season opening is currently on delay.
+2020 Season Cancelled.

 Featuring wagon rides, a children’s play area, a tour train, a cow train, food trucks, a wine tasting room, a market, oh…and tulips.
 Lots and lots of tulips!
 Forty acres of tulips create a colorful carpet laid out before Mt.
 Hood, creating a stunning backdrop for photos and making memories with your kids.

 Cost in 2020: tickets are required for entry and range from $5 for an Individual Weekday ticket to $85 for a bus season pass.
-Check their website for updates about COVID-19 closures – their season opening is currently on delay.
+2020 Season Cancelled.

 Directions: from Eugene, I-5 North to Exit 271 and the Woodburn Interchange.
 Turn right (east) .
 Follow the signs toward Molalla (Hwy.
 211) for 6 miles and turn right (south) on S. Meridian Road.
 Follow 2 miles and the farm is on the left hand side.